dotnet-academy/MVC.HTML/README.md

 - [Learn](http://visualstudioshortcuts.com/2017/) your IDE.
 Shortcuts are invaluable to save you time and make you more productive.
 - Start small.
 Improve later.
 Focus on one thing at a time.
 E.g. focus on Controllers, without worrying on the appearance of your views.
 - Google it/Stackoverflow it.
 [Stackoverflow](https://stackoverflow.com/) has made a significant impact on how we work and how we communicate.
 If a question seems overly stupid to ask it to a person (you shouldn't feel this way, by the way), try asking Stackoverflow first.
 It won't judge you.
 - [Read](https://github.com/) other peoples code.
-Coding is like writing a book (but like 1000 harder :) ).
+Coding is like writing a book (but like 1000 harder :blush: ).
 You need insipiration and techniques to help you develop your own style.
 - Your code should be clear and convey *meaning*.
 If *you* can't read the code you've written some days later, imagine some pure guy reading it a few months (or years) later.